neutralinojs/gsoc2025/README.md

 #### Suggested technical decisions

-- Implement new function names, parameters, and return values strictly adhering to the existing native API design

 ## Contributing

 We really appreciate your code contributions.
 Please read [this contribution guide](https://neutralino.js.org/docs/contributing/framework-developer-guide#contribution-guidelines) before sending a pull request.
 Thank you for your contributions.